adamgillessen/monopoly/README.md

 1. Add functionaility for a player to win or lose.
 1. Add player losing functionality to client and server.
 1. Add graceful disconection of players to server.
-1. (Will put this in issues when I have internet) The user is allowed to bid all of their money.
-The client should prevent them from doing this.
-In the case when the client doesn't have the minimum bet, they should bet $0.

 ## Presentation 1: